 So if you’re looking for a bare minimum registry, keep reading!

 First things first: where will baby sleep?

-I can’t recommed using a pack and play more.
-I go over it more in my post about having nuresry in your bedroom, but basically, they’re great for multiple uses, less expensive, and space saving.
+I can’t recommend using a pack and play as a crib more.
+I go over it more in my post about having a nursery in your bedroom, but basically, they’re great for multiple uses, less expensive, and space saving.

 Grab one that has a changing station attached.
 If you’re looking to use one with a bassinet feature (we always do) look for one that is NOT inclined and has mesh siding for safe sleep.
 This is the one we used for Ella.

 See also: Can You Use a Pack and Play as a Crib?

 I’m typically anti-single use, but I urge you to buy an infant car seat rather than jumping straight to a convertible.
-Not only is it so much more convenient to carry in and out, but if you have a small baby a convertible carseat may be too big.
+Not only is it so much more convenient to carry in and out, but if you have a small baby a convertible car seat may be too big.
 I know that when we left the NICU with Ella there was a chance she’d still be too small for our normal infant car seat.
 (She was less than 5 pounds when we left.)

-I’ve always has tiny babies and loved the Keyfit series for my kids.
+I’ve always had tiny babies and loved the Keyfit series for my kids.
 The boys we used the Keyfit30 but with Ella we got the lighter 25 pound limit version.
 Ella is 15 months and still hasn’t hit that limit.